-Are you also always on the lookout for tools and ideas that can improve your productivity?
+Are you also always looking for tools and ideas to improve your productivity?

-I hardly ever have enough time in a day and am always on the look-out for anything that can increase the number of things I can get done in a day.
+I hardly ever have enough time in a day and am always on the look-out for anything that can increase the things I can get done in a day.

-The best book I ever read on the subject was a book called Getting Things Done by David Allen.
+The best book I ever read on the subject was Getting Things Done by David Allen.
 The book and the productivity tools mentioned in the book has reached cult status on the Internet with thousands of websites offering tips and suggestions.

 Here are a few: